Matakossi Water Project – Senegal

 A traditional subsistence farming Pula-Futa village, the major field crops, and therefore dietary staples, are corn, rice, and groundnut.
 Dry season gardening is rather difficult and limited due to the fact that the only year-round water sources are by the river (about 2km away) and by the forage (hand-powered water pump).

 There are about 500 people living in Matakossi at any given time and about 470 year-round residents.
-Currently Matakossi has one forage and 6 wells which go dry in the dry season.
+Currently, Matakossi has one forage and 6 wells that go dry in the dry season.
 The primary school serves about 80-100 students each year.
 There is great interest in improving diet through improved gardening techniques.

-This project is to construct a cistern at the primary school for water storage, and to run the necessary piping from the water source to cistern and from there to the school garden and the latrine.
+This project is to construct a cistern at the primary school for water storage and to run the necessary piping from the water source to the cistern and from there to the school garden and the latrine.

 The cistern, located between the garden and the latrine, will be made of cinder blocks and cement.